peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 To validate that the Wallet Instance is entitled to request its Status Attestation, the following requirements MUST be satisfied:

-- The Credential Issuer MUST verify the signature for all array elements into `credential_pop` object using the public key contained in the Digital Credential;
+- The Credential Issuer MUST verify the signature of all elements in the `credential_pop` object using the public key contained within the Digital Credential where the `credential_pop` is referred to;
 - the Credential Issuer MUST verify that it is the legitimate Issuer.

 The technical and details about the `credential_pop` object